sam03152000/Poverty-Prediction/README.md

 The aim of this project is to build a model that can accurately predict poverty for a specific country and utilized techniques such as data preprocessing, logistic regression, gradient descent and regularization.

 ## Project Goal
-1. build a logistic regression model with gradient descent
+1. Build a logistic regression model with gradient descent

 2. Compare our model to the scikit-learn package